FoxTrot Classics by Bill Amend for April 26, 2016

 7. Missing large

-jdsween855 Premium Member about 8 years ago
+jdsween855 Premium Member over 8 years ago

 Back in the sixty’s geometry was a required subject, not optional.
 I take it from some of the posts that this has changed?
 Like Sparkys44 we had to take geo, trig, algebra, but a year earlier than he did. senior year, if you were going to college you took calc.
 Loved math.
 Still do.
 Tensor analysis and LaPlace transforms!
 Oooh yes!!!